memob0x/scroll-padlock/README.md

 - `--client-width`: the visible width of the element, excluding the scrollbar.
 - `--client-height`: the visible height of the element, excluding the scrollbar.

-These CSS variables can be used to implement the preferred approach to prevent the element scroll or to add the scrollbar gap componsation.
+These CSS variables can be used to implement the preferred approach to prevent the element scroll or to add the scrollbar gap componsation, see the following basic example:

 ```css
 .scroll-padlock {